-Unum Limited does not foresee any direct challenges to its business model and operations from the broader economic uncertainties surrounding Brexit, due to our predominantly UK customer base.
+UL and Unum EEA do not foresee any direct challenges to their business models and operations from the broader economic uncertainties surrounding Brexit, due to UL's predominantly UK customer base.
 However, there is the potential for slower economic growth, volatility in the markets and lower interest rates for longer periods.
 There is also the potential for some minor disruption from suppliers.
-These risks are managed within our Risk and Capital Management Framework and mitigated by our strong capital position.
-We believe Unum is well placed to be able to meet any challenges as a result of an EU exit.
+These risks are managed within UL's Risk and Capital Management Framework (Section C6) and mitigated by its capital position (Section E).